Autumn olive leaves and berries. Image credit: August Camp.

 Characteristics

-Autumn olive is a woody small tree known for invading open prairies, disturbed areas, and woodland edges.
-It houses nitrogen fixing bacteria on its roots, allowing for rapid growth and colonization, while altering soil conditions.
+Autumn olive is a small, woody tree known for invading open prairies, disturbed areas, and woodland edges.
+It houses nitrogen fixing bacteria on its roots, allowing for rapid growth and colonization, while also altering soil conditions.

 • typically grows up to 15 feet high and 20 feet wide, branching from multiple stems

-• alternate green leaves with a distinctly silvery underside and wavy margins
+• alternate green leaves with a distinct silvery underside and wavy margins

 • stems have 1 inch thorns and new growth is reddish with distinct silvery speckles or scales